By Eric Vandenbroeck and co-workers

 set up the education system for refugees in a manner that converted young

 Afghans to the cause of jihad and the Islamist worldview.
-Zia ul-Haq also encouraged Islamist charities from Saudi Arabia
+Zia ul-Haq also

-and the Gulf states to build mosques and madrassas both for Afghan refugees and
+mosques and madrassas both for Afghan refugees and Pakistan's own population.

-Pakistan's own population.
-As the scope of the Afghan jihad expanded, so did
+As the scope of the Afghan jihad expanded, so did the influence of Islamist

-the influence of Islamist ideology in Pakistan.
-Ever mindful of the need to
+ideology in Pakistan.
+Ever mindful of the need to retain control,

-Jamaat-e-Islami was not the only Pakistani party involved with the Afghan
+Zia ul-Haq made sure that Jamaat-e-Islami was not the only Pakistani party

-refugees and militants.
-One faction of the Jamiat Ulema Islam comprising
+involved with the Afghan refugees and militants.
+One faction of the Jamiat

-pan-Islamic zeal, Zia ul-Haq allowed volunteers from
+madrassas.
+In his pan-Islamic zeal, Zia ul-Haq allowed volunteers from all

-all over the world to come and train alongside the Afghan mujahideen.
+over the world to come and train alongside the Afghan mujahideen.
 By 1984,

 Islamists from Morocco in North Africa to Mindanao in South Philippines had